Jack Dillenberg, DDS, MPH

 Associate Dean, Clinic Operations

-Dr. Herb Kaufman is the Director of Clinic Operations at A.T.
+Dr. Herb Kaufman is the Associate Dean of Clinic Operations at A.T.
 Still University, Arizona School of Dentistry & Oral Health (ASDOH).
 He received his DDS degree from University of the Pacific School of Dentistry in 1976, following his undergraduate studies at UCLA.
 Upon graduation from dental school, Dr. Kaufman served in the United States Airforce as a general Dental officer achieving the rank of Captain and later Major in the Reserves.
 Dr Kaufman developed several private practices and later integrated his practice into CIGNA's HMO, with clinical focus on patients suffering with chronic pain and TMD.
 Dr. Kaufman was appointed Dental Department Chair and Dental Director for CIGNA.
 Progressing from local to National Director roles, Dr. Kaufman is recognized as an expert in dental clinical management, dental government programs, dental insurance compensation and dental organizational development.
 Dr. Kaufman is a member of AADC (American Association of Dental Consultants), ADA, AZDA, and ADEA.
 Dr Kaufman has been part of the ASDOH leadership team since August of 2007.

 Klud Razoky, BDS